Bhaney44/Cryptots/README.md

 # Update
 This project was the top prize winner at the 2021 MIT Bitcoin Expo Hackathon.
 Award video: https://www.youtube.com/watch?v=Tst2kS89ei4&t=8s.
-We have since migrated our developed on-chain on the Algorand Network.
+We have since migrated our development to the Algorand Network.

 # Cryptots
 Cryptots is a team working on a project for entry in the MIT Bitcoin Expo Hackathon.